 Treatments for Onychomycosis

-There are also new ways to combat through technology laser.
+There are also new ways to combat through laser technology.

 Laser specifically acts on the fungus that is under ungular blade without damaging surrounding healthy tissue.
 This treatment combines two different types of lasers in the same session, one after the other.
 This combination generates gravitation shockwaves and increasing temperature to destroy spores of the fungus.